 Notice of Retention of Independent Registered Municipal Advisors

 By publicly posting the following written disclosure, Western Municipal Water District intends that market participants receive and use it for purposes of the independent registered municipal advisor exemption to the SEC Municipal Advisor Rule.

-Western Municipal Water District (WMWD/District) has retained an independent registered municipal advisor.
-WMWD is represented by and will rely on its municipal advisors, Fieldman Rolapp & Associates or C.M. de Crinis and Co. (or other independent financial advisory firm), to provide advice in evaluating recommendations or advice from financial services firms concerning the issuance of municipal securities and municipal financial products (including investments of bond proceeds and escrow investments) as such terms are defined in the SEC’s Municipal Advisor Rule.
-Proposals may be addressed to the attention of Rod LeMond, Assistant General Manager/Chief Financial Officer of the District, at .
+Western Municipal Water District (WMWD/District) has retained one or more independent registered municipal advisors.
+WMWD is represented by and will rely on its municipal advisors, Fieldman Rolapp & Associates, PFM, or C.M. de Crinis and Co. (or other independent financial advisory firm), to provide advice in evaluating recommendations or advice from financial services firms concerning the issuance of municipal securities and municipal financial products (including investments of bond proceeds and escrow investments) as such terms are defined in the SEC’s Municipal Advisor Rule.
+Proposals may be addressed to the attention of Rod LeMond, Assistant General Manager/Chief Financial Officer of the District, at 14205 Meridian Parkway, Riverside, CA 92518.
 If the proposal received will be seriously considered by WMWD, the District will share the document with one or more of its municipal advisors.

 Auditors & Consultants

 - Bond Financings: